 How long do collections take?

-Collections can vary in time; this will depend on the condition and location of your vehicle.
-However, you can rest assured knowing that all of the buyers within our network are industry experts so you can expect a smooth and professional service.
+Collections can vary in time.
+This will depend on the condition and location of your vehicle.
+However, you can rest assured knowing that all of the buyers within our network are industry experts and are able to deliver a smooth and professional service.

 Which areas can you collect from?

 The buyers within our network operate across the UK in many cities, towns and villages.
-However, if you’re in a remote area please let us know.
 This doesn’t mean we can’t collect from you if you’re in a remote location; it just means we may need to find the right buyer and organise the necessary recovery equipment.
 We can still give you a quote and start the process for you.
 View some of our salvage collection locations here.